TexasEscapes.comTexas Escapes Online Magazine: Travel and History

 The post office was discontinued briefly in 1854, but reopened with the name of Troup.
 Residents, however continued to call the town Canton, even in legal documents.

-In 1960, a deed called the town “Canton alias Troup” but a Masonic lodge was officially known as Canton Lodge.
+In 1860, a deed called the town “Canton alias Troup” but a Masonic lodge was officially known as Canton Lodge.

 Canton-alias-Troup prospered during the Civil War, especially with the arrival of the International-Great Northern from Gregg County to about four miles south of Canton alias Troup.

 Professor A.W.
-Orr did a lot to revive the community with a successful private school, Summer Hill Select School, which attraced students from Smith and surrounding counties.
+Orr did a lot to revive the community with a successful private school, Summer Hill Select School, which attracted students from Smith and surrounding counties.
 Many boarded with local families and others moved into the vicinity to attend the school.

 In April of 1879, Dixon Bonner petitioned the U.S. Post Office Department to renew the local branch and the town got a new name, Old Canton.